mahsanazar/immo-eliza-DAMI-analysis/README.md

 ## Description

-This notebook shows the analysis
+This notebook shows the analysis of the houses and apartments in the top 30 cities in

 ![Alt text](src/House_analysis_2.png)